 The researcher should seek such consent only under circumstances that give the prospective subject or the representative sufficient opportunity to consider the matter carefully and that minimize the possibility of coercion or undue influence.

-The information that is given should be in language that is understandable to the subject or the representative.
-It should be a full, clear, but succinct explanation, without jargon or technical terms -- in general, aimed toward a person with an eighth-grade reading comprehension level.
+The information that is given should be in a language that is understandable to the subject or the representative.
+It should be a full, clear, but succinct explanation, without jargon or technical terms -- in general, aimed at a person with an eighth-grade reading comprehension level.

 Basic and Additional Elements (45 CFR 46.116)

 - A statement that the study involves research, an explanation of the purposes of the research, the expected duration of the subjects participation, a description of the procedures to be followed and identification (if any) of any procedures that are experimental.

 - A description of any reasonably foreseeable risks or discomforts to the subject.
 Risks and discomforts include but are not limited to physical, psychological, social and economic harm.

 - A description of any benefits to the subject or to others that may reasonably be expected from the research.
 The description of benefits should be clear and not overstated.
 If no direct benefit is anticipated, that should be stated.
 Potential societal benefits should also be included.